jdillard/sphinx-sitemap/README.md

-# sphinx-sitemap
+# Sphinx Sitemap Generator Extension

-**sphinx-sitemap** is an extension to the [Sphinx documentation tool](http://sphinx-doc.org/) that builds a sitemap.xml for the HTML version of your documentation.
+*[Sphinx](http://sphinx-doc.org/) extension to silently generate a sitemaps.org compliant sitemap for the HTML version of your Sphinx Documentation.*

 ## Installing